Since it’s Bouillabaisse Day, I thought I’d collect a few thoughts on this classic of the French culinary landscape.

-I don’t know why people say “seafood bouillabaisse” since by definition it’s a fish stew but these are likely the same people who say “1:00 am in the morning.”
+I don’t know why people say “seafood bouillabaisse” since, by definition, bouillabaisse is a fish stew.
+They are very likely the same people who say “1:00 am in the morning.”
 AM means morning, people.
 In the dictionary under redundant, it says “see redundant”.
 But I digress.
-So, bouillabaisse = fish stew.

 As far as I am concerned, recipes are evolutionary, changeable, fluid and almost never the same twice – with the exception of baking which is a bit more of a science.
 So if you find yourself thinking, “Gosh, I’d like to make bouillabaisse but I’m just not sure I can handle all the pressure” – worry not.
 Just grab your largest pot, any fish you fancy, some onions and the like, set it to cooking and call your friends.
 Here are some recipes to inspire and guide you but remember – it’s YOUR bouillabaisse.
 Make it the way YOU want.